 Pumpkin Seeds are one seasonal treat that’s actually good for you.
 They contain protein, antioxidants, minerals, healthy fats, and have other benefits, too.
 Check out this article from Health magazine for more details.

-While pumpkin seeds can be eaten raw, they are much tastier (and easier to eat) when roasted.
+While pumpkin seeds can technically be eaten raw, they are much tastier (and easier to eat) when roasted.
 Simply mix raw seeds with olive oil and seasonings, then bake at 350 degrees.
 Stir them every 5 minutes, cooking until toasted and crunchy.

 The fastest way to clean pumpkin seeds is to work with a small piece of pulp at a time.
 Brush off any seeds hanging from the pulp, then gently squeeze the pulp to remove the remaining seeds.